BRICS ACADEMIC FORUM

 • Bharati HIREMATH (India), Head and Founder Coordinator, Department of International Relations, University of Mysore

-• Cuihong CAI (China), Professor, Center for American Studies, Fudan University
+• CAI Cuihong (China), Professor, Center for American Studies, Fudan University

 • Moses KHANYILE (South Africa), Director of the Centre for Military Studies, University of Stellenbosch